What symbolizes strength training and fitness better than the humble dumbbell?

 Bodybuilders use a combination of barbells, dumbbells, and other free weights to encourage hypertrophy and build a competition-ready physique.
 Dumbbells are integral in bodybuilding because unilateral exercises help correct muscular imbalances and help bodybuilders achieve symmetry.

 It generally doesn’t matter what shape of dumbbell is used.
-The most important components will be what exercises are used, how heavy the weights are, and number of sets and reps completed.
+The most important components will be what exercises are performed, how heavy the weights are, and number of sets and reps completed.

 Which dumbbell shape is best?